24 December 2025 · 9 min read

 Strategies to Overcome Boredom Fatigue

-- Connect with Others: Engaging in discussions or collaborative projects can rekindle interest and provide meaningful connections.
+5. Connect with others.
+Engaging in discussions or collaborative projects can rekindle interest and provide meaningful connections.
+Social interaction activates different reward circuits than solitary work, which is why collaboration often makes the same task feel less draining.

 Not sure exactly what's making you tired?